nickmackowski/swiftSUITE/docs/swiftADMIN.md

 2. Run factory reset
 3. Log in with new password
 4. Re-import data via each app's Utilities menu
 5. Warning: This feature is currently under development.
-Data loss is possible (or even likely).
+Data loss is possible/likely.
 Proceed with caution and ensure you have backups before continuing.

 ---